-“I am in the thick of sending out applications to different places,” Zeboer said.
+“I am in the thick of sending out applications to different places,” Zeboor said.
 She feels good about her prospects of staying in Kent County.

-People rooting for Zeboer’s success include Kent ISD math consultant Rusty Anderson, and math specialists Andrew Smith and Marcus Deja, who lead Zeboer and 15 others student teachers in the first cohort of “Leaders of Tomorrow.”
+People rooting for Zeboor’s success include Kent ISD math consultant Rusty Anderson, and math specialists Andrew Smith and Marcus Deja, who lead Zeboor and 15 others student teachers in the first cohort of “Leaders of Tomorrow.”

 The goal is to address the teacher shortage by keeping new educators in Kent County and offering ongoing support so they stay in the profession.